Meagan Marie: Personal life

 Marie is a longtime fan of video games and video game characters such as Lara Croft since her childhood years, which inspired her to pursue a career in the video game industry as an adult.
 Marie noted in an interview that her interests in technology and video games intersect with those of her two brothers, and her father's profession as an engineer.
 During her teenage years, she developed a keen interest to work for Game Informer magazine after discovering that they are based in the same city as her, and advertised her intent on her Myspace profile.

 Marie attended the University of Minnesota College of Design, where she studied journalism, mass communication, and graphic design.
-Marie identifies as bisexual after coming out during her mid-20's.
+Marie is bisexual.
 She married her longtime boyfriend Bastian in 2018.
 She is currently based in Redwood City, California.

 Marie is outspoken about her experiences with incidents of gender discrimination and sexual harassment, and has documented anecdotes from her professional life on social media platforms like her personal Tumblr blog.
 Her public disclosure about her negative experiences at Riot Games' Dublin branch, including being subjected to inappropriate inquiries and comments concerning her gender, contributed towards drawing media attention to the controversy surrounding the company's workplace culture issues.
 She was initially reluctant to go public with a detailed account of her experiences due to a fear of backlash and harassment, but felt encouraged to proceed after she witnessed the reticence to believe the women who came forward.